-Two of the Opel Corsa-e Rally’s all-battery electric vehicles are currently undergoing endurance and component tests at the Test Center in Dudenhofen.
+Two of the Opel Corsa-e Rally’s all-battery electric vehicles currently undergo endurance and component tests at the Test Center in Dudenhofen.
 “The demanding development programme is going according to plan, but is far from completed yet,” says Jörg Schrott, Director Opel Motorsport.
-“The aim is to supply our customer teams with a fully reliable, easy to handle and powerful rally car that will enable the ADAC Opel e-Rally Cup to seamlessly continue the success of its predecessor, the ADAC Opel Rally Cup.”
+“The aim is to supply our customer teams with a fully reliable, easy to handle and powerful rally car that will enable the ADAC Opel e-Rally Cup to seamlessly continue the success of its predecessor, the ADAC Opel.
+Rally Cup.”

 Registration for the ADAC Opel e-Rally Cup starts on 15 December 2019.
 Teams can register at reduced conditions (5,900 euros) until 31 January 2020.
 Thereafter, the entry fee will rise to 7,500 euros.
 The sporting regulations will soon be in place, but they will be based on the proven scheme of the ADAC Opel Rally Cup.
 Opel does not mention the vehicle price for the customer teams in the current announcement.
 In August, it was said that the price was “well below 50,000 euros (net)”.

-At the moment there are still two test vehicles on the way to endurance tests – which Opel is now showing in the above short video.
-“Both cars are covering as many kilometres as possible, in order to gather the maximum amount of data at an early stage,” says Schrott.
-“There is no experience of an electric rally car that we could turn to, so initially we had to rely on calculations and simulations.
+At the moment, there are still two test vehicles on the way to endurance tests – which Opel is now showing in the above short video.
+“Both cars are covering as many kilometres as possible to gather the maximum amount of data at an early stage,” says Schrott.
+“There is no experience of an electric rally car that we could turn to, so initially, we had to rely on calculations and simulations.
 These are being gradually replaced with real data.”
 The program is apparently running smoothly so far.

 Update 22 July 2020: The coronavirus pandemic has also affected preparations for the ADAC Opel e-Rally Cup.
-Event cancellations and the cancellation of the German Rally Championship 2020 are forcing those responsible at Opel and ADAC to reorganise their calendar planning.
+Event cancellations and the German Rally Championship 2020 are forcing those responsible at Opel and ADAC to reorganise their calendar planning.
 Points and prize money will not be in play for the first time in special stages until spring 2021.
-In the current year, there will initially be a programme of test and promotion events for the first electric rally one-make cup.
+In the current year, there will initially be a programme of test and promotion events for the first electric rally, the one-make cup.
 Delivery of the customer vehicles is scheduled for the end of October 2020.